Inside the enormous £1bn Russian mansion dubbed 'Putin's Palace'

 Mirrored space

-Just as much care, attention and hard cash has been lavished upon this room, with the custom wood panelling that clads the entire space exceptionally well-crafted.
+Just as much care, attention and hard cash have been lavished upon this room, with the custom wood panelling that clads the entire space exceptionally well-crafted.
 The mirrored ceiling adds a rather raunchy touch, and there are mirrors placed at regular intervals around the room.

 Second master